Hike the Classic Tomales Point Trail in Point Reyes National Seashore

 Did we mention tule elk?
 Back in 1978 ten elk were introduced on Tomales Point.
 At last count we lost count!
 Chances are good you’ll spot them, if the weather’s clear; like any hike on the coast, fog can affect the type of hike you have, but you may be surprised at how a gloomy midday opens up into a clear, sunny late afternoon.
 Point taken!

 The trailhead is at the northern end of Point Reyes at Pierce Point Ranch.
 Note: The last three-quarters of a mile, sand and overgrowth obscure the trail.
 We recommend staying to the left, following the trail, and being cognizant that this trail has steep drop-offs so be extra careful on unclear days.
-We recommend wearing long pants. *Covid-19 Update: This trail is not easy for getting social (physical) distance, so have a face covering with you for passing others.
+We recommend wearing long pants.
 No dogs.

 Bring the Outdoors to Your Inbox

 Sign up for our weekly email and stay up to date on where to explore in California.* No spam, that's a funky food!